-You can get up to 2 marks for evaluative comments relating to the content of the source.
+You can get up to 2 marks for extracting contents of the source which is relevant to the question.

 - 4. RECALL provide relevant information from your own knowledge that tackles the question but which the source doesn't mention. - What was going on at the time BUT NOT covered by the source?